kuip/timelines/README.md

 - **Event Details**: View descriptions, categories, sources, and discussions
 - **Embeddable**: Can be embedded in other websites

+## Policy

+- do not use hardcoded situations
+- do not use fallbacks without being specified

 ## Quick Start

 ```bash